Subinkalarikkal/Image-to-text-convertion/README.md

 # Image-to-text-convertion
-This project will convert the given image into text
+This project will convert the given image into text using Python